Going through, my groaning bookshelves, full of unread books last night, I came across a book about a backstreet abortionist called Mamie Cadden.

-This Mamie Cadden character did not appeal to me.
+Mamie Cadden as an individual did not appeal to me at all.
 I found her quite ruthless, and money driven for sure!

 My sympathy for her evaporated, as she kept returning to her profitable profession, as soon as she was released from her stays in Mountjoy.
 I never got any feeling that her services were carried out by any form of gender empathy.

 It was her chosen profession, to line her own pockets and fuel one of the first sports car driven around Dublin (by herself) in the early part of the 20th Century.

 We all know what came after the time of Mamie Cadden.
 The religious order run hospitals and the forced adoptions and rampant institutionalisation of those sin drenched Jezebels.

 We have a cottage industry now, of books testifying to the horrors, that came after the child was born.

 Maybe many lives would have been a little easier, if more focus had have been given to their circumstances post womb!

 Is it not a rather chilling notion that the first unseen nine months, be considered by some, to be more important than the life conditions that will follow?

 We too often like to delude ourselves about the past and our societies stellar reflection in it!